 Hi, I’m Emily!

-I am the writer, recipe developer, and content creator for myeverydaytable.com.
-I am known for delicious and nutritious recipes, relatable and realistic nutrition advice, and helping parents and children have a healthy relationship with food.
+I am the writer, recipe developer, and content creator for myeverydaytable.com, where I help busy families take the stress out of weeknight dinners.
+I’m known for simple, nourishing recipes, realistic nutrition advice, and helping parents and children have a healthy relationship with food.

 I would consider my recipes nutrition-forward, but my approach to nutrition is always through delicious food.
 It’s my opinion that if food doesn’t taste good, it’s not sustainable (or enjoyable!) for the long-term, and I’m interested in long-term healthy habits, not fads that will come and go with the news cycles and social media.